MAJORS AND CAREERS

 The contemporary executive or manager must be a creative thinker, make complex decisions, and have the ability to perceive and participate in the full scope of an enterprise while understanding its role in the economy.
 Effective management requires leadership ability, strong problem-solving skills, the ability to successfully deploy and manage information technologies, effective oral and written communication skills, analytical skills, an understanding of global economic trends, and a basic knowledge of behavioral processes in organizations.

 Although not required for preprofessional school preparation, The Paul Merage School of Business offers a major in Business Administration and a major in Business Information Management with the Bren School of Information and Computer Sciences.
 The Merage School also offers a minor in Management as well as a minor in Accounting as a supplement to any undergraduate major.
 The Management minor can provide students with a broad understanding of management theory and practice and may be helpful to students in determining whether they wish to pursue a career in business or management or undertake graduate-level study in management.
-The Accounting minor prepares students for careers in the accounting field or for graduate-level study.
+The Accounting minor provides undergraduates with all accounting courses necessary to sit for the CPA examination.
+It also prepares students for careers in the accounting field or for graduate-level study.